 Sora looked over at Tai and gave a sheepish little wave, but he gloomily turned away from her.
 She stared at the floor, her meager smile gone.
 Biyomon just shook her head.
 Kari and TK blinked and exchanged looks, and Izzy and Matt raised eyebrows, but nobody said anything.
 "Hey, uh, where's Joe?"
 Patamon finally broke the silence.

-"Joe's running an errand for me; I doubt he'll be back in time, so we should begin," Izzy replied, turning to type on his computer.
-As everybody leaned in over his shoulders to watch, giving away who had brushed his or her teeth and who had not, he considered buying a projection monitor.
+"He's running an errand for me; I doubt he'll be back in time, so we should begin," Izzy said, turning to type on his computer.
+As everybody leaned in over his shoulders to watch, giving away who had brushed his or her teeth and who hadn't, he considered buying a projection monitor.
 "Now—" he began.

 The others turned and looked at the little boy.
 "What's up, Cody?"
 Tai asked.